Letztes Update: 20. Mai 2025

 Explore alternatives to Dijkstra's algorithm for finding the shortest path.
-Learn about A*, Bellman-Ford, and other algorithms that might perform better under specific conditions, considering factors like graph size and edge weights.
+Learn about A*, Bellman-Ford, and other algorithms that may excel in specific scenarios, considering factors like graph size, edge weights, and negative cycles.

 Hi there!
 I'm Tara, and I'm curious about shortest path algorithms.
 I've been using Dijkstra's algorithm for a while, but I'm wondering if there's a better shortest path algorithm out there.
 Are there any alternatives that might perform better under certain conditions?
 For example, I've heard about A* and Bellman-Ford, but I'm not sure when they would be more efficient.
 Are there specific scenarios or types of graphs where another algorithm outshines Dijkstra?
 How do factors like graph size, edge weights, or negative cycles influence the choice of a better shortest path algorithm?
 Also, are there any recent developments or lesser-known algorithms that I should consider?
 I'd love to hear your thoughts and experiences.
 Thanks for your help!